jasongoodwin/authentikat-jwt/README.md

     val header = JwtHeader("HS256")

 There are 3 ClaimsSet constructors.
-Here we'll use the Map[String, Any] (JwtClaimsSetMap).
+Here we'll use the Map[String, Any] constructor.
+Other options are passing in a Json4s JValue or a Json String.
 You should check the spec to see what common public claims are in use.

 We will use a private claim called 'Hey'.
 Eg:

-    val claimsSet = JwtClaimsSetMap(Map("Hey" -> "foo"))
+    val claimsSet = JwtClaimsSet(Map("Hey" -> "foo"))

 Once you have a JwtClaimsSet and JwtHeader, you can make a new token with your secret key: